OpenConext/Stepup-Deploy/docs/development.md

 To add `raa` and `ra` as RAA and RA respectively, they first have to go through the vetting process.
 The first RA should be vetted by the `sraa` in RA and can be accredited as RAA.

-Make sure RAA's and RA's are registered conform the LoA required for RA (loa3 by default).
+Make sure RAAs and RAs are registered conform the LoA required for RA (loa3 by default).

 The LoA required for RA is configured in Stepup-RA's `parameters.yml` and through the [Middleware Manager API][middleware-manager]: